 Broiling the shallots, Thai chili, and garlic adds a depth of smoky, umami flavor to the Thai chili dip that accentuates all the other flavors.
 It’s like you go down into the flavors and come back up into the brightness of all the other sour and spicy components.

-I first saw this homemade Thai sausage recipe from the Thai chef Chef Parnass Savang of Atlanta’s Talat Market in a Bon Appetit magazine.
+I first saw this homemade Thai sausage recipe from the highly acclaimed Thai Chef Parnass Savang of Atlanta’s Talat Market in a Bon Appetit magazine.

 I couldn’t wait to try it, and after my first bite I was already thinking of what day next week I would add it to our meal plan!